-Casey Butt has become quite popular on the Internet for spreading his formula estimating the maximum muscular potential a natural bodybuilder can achieve.
-While it seems all nice and sexy, the truth is that his formula has one large flaw – the data is based on bodybuilders who actually used anabolic steroids.
+Casey Butt gained a lot of popularity on the Internet thanks to his formula estimating the maximum muscular potential that a natural bodybuilder can acquire.
+Unfortunately, the formula has one large flaw – the data is based on bodybuilders who have used anabolic steroids.

-According to Casey Butt he examined bodybuilding champions between 1947 and 2010.
-However, steroids were widely used already in the late 30s and many people were experimenting with different forms of testosterone.
+Casey Butt examined bodybuilding champions between 1947 and 2010 and based his formula on bodybuilders with a questionable natural status such as Reg Park and Steve Reeves.
+I am almost sorry to inform you that steroids were widely used in the late 30s when many people start experimenting with early forms of testosterone.

-So, if a formula that is supposed to measure the maximum muscular potential that can be achieved naturally is based on false data, it loses it’s point entirely no matter what science there is behind it.
+If a formula designed to measure the maximum muscular potential that can be achieved naturally is based on false data, it loses its accuracy regardless of the science behind it.
 False data in = false data out.

-With that being said Casey Butt’s idea that muscular potential is dependent on joint size is actually correct.
-It’s obvious that guys who have large frames will have more muscles mass than the thin boned individuals.
-However, even guys who have big bones cannot surpass the limitations of natural bodybuilding and shock the world.
+Having said that, Casey Butt’s idea that the natural muscular potential is dependent on joint size is actually correct.
+Men with large frames carry more muscle mass than individuals with thin bones.
+However, even the naturals who have big bones cannot surpass the limitations of natural bodybuilding and shock the world.

-We advise people to stay natural and focus on developing skills and strength.
-This will serve you well through out life.
-By skills we mean stuff like achieving a bodyweight planche, two times bodyweight squat, 20 pull-ups in a row or any other strength feat you would like to have under your belt.
+Nevertheless, nattyornot.com advises people to stay natural and focus on developing skills and strength that will serve you well throughout life.
+By skills, I mean stuff like bodyweight planches, a two-times bodyweight squat, 20 pull-ups in a row or any other strength or endurance feat that you would like to have under your belt.
 When you focus on developing skills instead of constantly obsessing over your physique, training becomes much more stable and enjoyable.
 Give it a try.